KnowPriorities/beta/README.md

-# Beta Policies
+# Beta

-If you have any questions about the policies, please submit an issue.
+If you have any questions about the policies, find bugs, etc. please submit an issue.